Party-Hats/FTAPI-Dev-Helper/README.md

 3. Use the "Import from JSON" button on the setup page to import these values

 This approach ensures that sensitive URLs and configurations are not hardcoded in the extension.

+## Purpose

+This extension streamlines common tasks when working on FTAPI projects, such as automatically handling a local SecuTransfer server restart and providing quick access to Jenkins builds for GitHub pull requests.
+All features can be toggled using the settings page of the extension.

+## Features

+### SecuTransfer Error Page

+When the local SecuTransfer server is offline (e.g., after a restart), Chrome typically displays the default "This site can't be reached" page.
+This extension replaces that page with a custom status screen that periodically checks the server's health endpoint until it becomes available again.
+Depending on your preferences, it can either reload itself once the server is back or let you manually reload with a click.

+### GitHub Pull Request Build Links

+This feature allows you to quickly open all related Jenkins builds from a GitHub pull request:

+1. When viewing a pull request, a button appears in the top-right corner of the page.
+2. Clicking this button opens all mapped Jenkins job pages for that PR.
+3. Each Jenkins page is monitored and reloaded until the build starts, sparing you from repeated manual refreshing.

+### Auto-Close Tabs

+This feature automatically closes specific browser tabs after a few seconds:

+1. When a tab is opened that matches one of the configured URL patterns, it will be automatically closed after a configurable delay.
+2. This is useful for tabs that are opened by desktop applications like Zoom and Slack, which you don't need to keep open.
+3. You can configure the URL patterns and delay in the extension settings.

 ## Development and Releases